swiftyspiffy/OpenWeatherMap-API-CSharp/README.md

 - Console.WriteLine(string.Format("The temperature in {0}, {1} is currently {2} °F", query.Name,query.Sys.Country, query.Main.Temperature.FahrenheitCurrent));

 ### Credits and Libraries Utilized
-- Costura.Fody / Fody - Takes the projects various DLL files and packages them all in the TwitchLib.dll file, combing and removing potential problems with not having all parts
+- Costura.Fody / Fody - Takes the projects various DLL files and packages them all in a single library dll file.
 - Newtonsoft.Json - JSON parsing class.
 Used to parse Twitch API calls.

 ### License